5 Things We Learned On Our Visit To Elephant Nature Park In Thailand

 “Elephants love reunions.
 They recognize one another after years and years of separation and greet each other with wild, boisterous joy.
 There's bellowing and trumpeting, ear flapping and rubbing.
 Trunks entwine.”

-― Jennifer Richard Jacobson, Small as an Elephant
+― Jennifer Richard Jacobson,

 Our recent visit took us to the Elephant Nature Park (ENP), a project initiative of the Save Elephant Foundation based in Chiang Mai, Thailand that works to rescue and rehab a large number of Asian elephants.
 The manager of ENP, Pom, was kind enough to show us around the beautifully peaceful place as little elephants played with each other under the watchful eyes of their nannies.